Maximilian Le Cain: Experimental Conversations

 Experimental Conversations is Cork Film Centre's online journal of experimental film, art cinema and video art.
 Experimental Conversations' website is operated strictly not-for-profit with all operating costs paid for by Cork Film Centre.
 Maximilian Le Cain is the editor of the online magazine Experimental Conversations.

 Experimental Film Society

-Experimental Film Society is an independent, not-for-profit film production company specialising in experimental, independent and no/low budget filmmaking.
+Experimental Film Society is a non-profit independent film production company specialising in experimental, independent and low budget filmmaking, of which Le Cain is an honorary member.
 It was founded in 2000 in Tehran, Iran.
 Its aim is to produce and promote films by its members.
 Experimental Film Society unites works by a dozen filmmakers scattered across the globe, whose films are distinguished by an uncompromising, no-budget devotion to personal, experimental cinema.
 Experimental Film Society is responsible for rescuing and preserving many of its members' films, which otherwise might have been lost forever.
-Maximilian Le Cain is an honorary member.